- The Sphynx is a hairless breed who is mostly angry for attention.

 #7.
 Pixie Bob

 The Pixie Bob is one of the maddest cats ever, but it’s not because it throws its full weight around while playfighting.
 This vocal bobtail breed is known much more for chirping and even growling at their owners and especially strangers rather than meowing.
 Indeed, it resembles the bobcat in looks and somewhat in behavior.
 The friendly, smart cat will even nip and bite people until it establishes a bond with them.
 You’ll want to put it in another room when company comes over.

 The Korat is a rare breed that needs a quiet home with an attentive owner who will give it stimulating play and affection.
 Otherwise, it becomes the maddest cat ever, but it will let you know it’s unhappy first with its behavior and facial expressions.
 Unlike other cats that hide when they don’t feel safe, such as when strangers are around, the Korat lashes out as a form of self-defense.

 #5.
 Egyptian Mau

 The Egyptian Mau is a beautiful exotic breed with a dog-like personality, being loyal, trainable, and affectionate.
-It develops strong bonds with its people.
+It develops strong bonds with its people and will attach to one specific human.
 However, it becomes the maddest cat ever around strangers.
 It also becomes aggressive when bored and is possessive and territorial of its belongings.